 Where To Stay

 Seven days I was in Srinagar.
-I have stayed five nights at budget Hotel Grand Labeeb in Babdem, Srinagar.
+I have stayed five nights at the budget Hotel Grand Labeeb in Babdem, Srinagar.
 Two nights had a budget-friendly stay in a houseboat on Dal Lake.
 However, two or three days are enough to explore the central city of Srinagar.
 I found it is even possible to enjoy a day trip to the famous hill stations Gulmarg and Sonmarg from Srinagar.

 Two days I kept for city sightseeing, two days was for a day trip to Gulmarg and Sonmarg from Srinagar.
 And last two days enjoyed the beauty of the Dal Lake by staying in a houseboat.